 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For oral dosage form (tablets):

-- For mild to moderately severe pain:
+- For mild to moderate pain:

 - Children—Use and dose must be determined by your doctor.

-- For mild to moderately severe pain:
+- For mild to moderate pain: